aldryn/aldryn-docs/docs/reference/boilerplates/index.rst

 Boilerplates
 ============

 Boilerplates are a set of default templates and staticfiles.
-A boilerplate will typically define how the django templates are structured and make opinionated choices about what javascript frameworks to use and what css tools (SASS/LESS) are used.
+A Boilerplate will typically define how the django templates are structured and make opinionated choices about what javascript frameworks to use and what CSS tools (SASS/LESS) are used.

-Typically you don't need to create your own boilerplate, just use one of the existing ones.
+Typically you don't need to create your own Boilerplate; just use one of the existing ones.

 .. toctree::